Wooyong-Choi/seq2seq_pytorch/README.md

-# seq2seq_pytorch
+# seq2seq_base_pytorch
-Sequence to sequence model learning with Pytorch
+Sequence to sequence learning with Pytorch